CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

    ![](./media/ag44.png)

-1. Once the Authorization is completed, navigate back to the Visual studio code.
+1. Once the Authorization is completed, navigate back to the Visual Studio Code.

    ![](./media/ag45.png)